KowalewskiPawel/PracticaLearningBlog/README.md

 ## About The Project

-Simple Blog made in Next.js for sharing the educatioal resources mainly related to coding.
+Simple Blog made in Next.js for sharing the educational resources mainly related to coding.

 ### Built With